ittner/newslinkrss/README.md

   page which can be found with a XPath expression.
-Naturally, the target page which must be downloaded with `--follow`; The XPath expression must return a string (from the inner text or the attributes of an element), the second must optionally provide a regular expression with a single capture group with the date, and the third should give the date format.
+Naturally, the target page which must be downloaded with `--follow`; The XPath expression must return a string (from the inner text or the attributes of an element), the second is optional, but if given it must provide a regular expression with a single capture group with the date, and the third should give the date format.
 If no regex is given, all the string will be used and if no date format is given, the code will try some common date formats;

 - If explicitly used, options `--date-from-csss`, `--csss-date-regex`, and `--csss-date-fmt` work in a similar way as the previous ones, but using